I’m done rolling with big guys

-The post was titled “I’m done rolling with bug guys”.
+The post was titled “I’m done rolling with big guys”.
 Here is an excerpt of the post below:

 “I can’t catch a break.
 If I have to roll with White/blue belts that have me by 50-60 pounds I always get hurt, it never fails.
 Its like the spazziest (not sure that’s a word) big guys in the world train at my gym.”

-After thinking about his challenge, I responded with what I thought was something we can and have all faced at one time or another.
+After thinking about his challenge, I responded with what I thought was something we have all faced at one time or another.